 Required documents for your residence permit application

 But let’s first start with the required documents to prepare before applying online:

 – A valid passport: You can only get a permit for the duration of your passport validity!
 So the first thing you need to do is to check that your passport is valid for the duration of your studies.
 If not, start by renewing it as soon as possible!
 (Please note, you will need to visit the closest Embassy or Consulate of Sweden to have your passport reviewed)

 – Full times studies: In order to receive a permit, you have to be admitted for a programme that requires full times studies!

 – Support yourself: You will need to show proof that you have sufficient funds to support yourself during your study period.
-For applicants in 2021, the living expenses requirement is at least SEK 8,568 per month (this amount can be reduced in some situations and may vary from year to year, read more info on Migrationverket.se – the Swedish Migration Agency’s website ↗️).
+The living expenses requirement amount may be reduced in some situations and can vary from year to year, so read more info on Migrationsverket.se – the Swedish Migration Agency’s website ↗️).
 If you are awarded an SI scholarship, you only need to submit your scholarship decision letter as proof.